Digital Energy Communities for Sustainable and Resilient Energy Habits in Housing Associations

-How can we work together to reduce energy use in our homes while contributing to a more sustainable society?
-That is the core question of the project Digital Energy Communities for Sustainable and Resilient Energy Habits in Housing Associations.
+How can housing associations work together to reduce energy use in their buildings while contributing to a more sustainable society?
+This is the starting point of the project Digital Energy Communities for Sustainable and Resilient Energy Habits in Housing Associations.

 The project aims to:

-• Lower household energy consumption by 7% and peak loads by 20%
+• reduce household energy consumption by 7% and peak loads by 20%

-• Create a solution that can be scaled and implemented in more associations across the country
+• develop a solution that can be scaled and implemented in housing cooperatives across the country

-This two-year project is a close collaboration between LocalLife, ElectriCITY, and the Royal Institute of Technology (KTH).
-The platform is being co-developed with residents in the two pilot areas, Hammarby Sjöstad and Finnboda, where several housing associations will test and refine the solution.
-By integrating behavioral design, AI technology, and local collaboration within a digital platform, the project promotes both environmental goals and financial benefits for residents.
-The KTH-developed AI tool “Spara”, which provides smart and personalized energy-saving tips, will be connected to the platform.
-Development, testing, and evaluation will take place to enable scaling and national dissemination of the solution.
+The two-year project is carried out in collaboration between LocalLife, ElectriCITY, and the Royal Institute of Technology (KTH).
+The platform is being developed together with residents in the pilot areas of Hammarby Sjöstad and Finnboda, where several housing associations are participating in testing and further development.
+The KTH-developed AI tool Spara, which provides personalized energy recommendations, is integrated into the platform.
+Development, testing, and evaluation are conducted in parallel to enable scaling and national dissemination of the solution.

-The project is mainly funded by the Swedish Energy Agency, with support from LocalLife, and is carried out in close collaboration with researchers, companies, non-profit organizations, and residents.
+The project is primarily funded by the Swedish Energy Agency, with support from LocalLife.
+Implementation takes place in close collaboration between researchers, companies, non-profit organizations, and residents.

-Results will be shared through seminars, training sessions, social media, and publications.
-The ambition is to create a business model and dissemination materials that make it easy for more housing associations to join in and contribute to the green transition.
+The results will be disseminated through seminars, training sessions, social media, and publications.
+The ambition is to develop a business model and dissemination material that make it easy for more housing associations to join and contribute to the energy transition.

 Project period